10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 [Bower](https://bower.io/) - A good tool to manage front end packages.
 Usually everything we need is bundled with WordPress.
 Sometimes we need something like "Chosen.js" that isn’t included.
 Bower is a good way to manage external libraries like that but is not necessary on most projects.

 [Composer](https://getcomposer.org) - We use Composer for managing PHP dependencies.
 Usually everything we need is bundled with WordPress.
 Sometimes we need external libraries like "Patchwork".
-Composer is a great way to manage those external libraries but is not necessary on most projects
+Composer is a great way to manage those external libraries but is not necessary on most projects.

 <h2 id="version-control">Version Control {% include Util/top %}</h2>